MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

     "aadObjectId": "<recipient aad objecID>"
   },
   "locale": "en-US",
-  "text ": "A brown fox jumped over the fence.", // (required) final full streamed content.
+  "text ": "A brown fox jumped over the fence.", // (required) must be present for start and continue streaming request, but must not be set for final streaming request.
   "entities":[
     {
       "type": "streaminfo",